Where is my water shut off valve located?

 - Pour small amounts of lemon juice down the drain to keep it smelling fresh

-If you do run into garbage disposal issues this Thanksgiving, call Lantz’s Lakeside Plumbing and AC at 512-267-1188.
+If you do run into garbage disposal issues this Thanksgiving, call Lantz’s Lakeside Plumbing & AC at 512-267-1188.

 It’s common for people in Austin get an annual AC tune-up because of the intense heat during summer.
 However, many people underestimate the importance of furnace tune-ups in the fall.
 Austin winters are usually pretty mild, but don’t let that fool you.
 Here are just a few of the reasons why furnace tune-ups are just as important as AC tune-ups.